SIVPI 2026 Savannah Banner

 • Know the existent science-informed voice pedagogy resources and how to access them.

-• Commit to a future in which every voice student is assured that they will be educated in a common foundation of science-informed voice pedagogy knowledge upon which to build.
+• Commit to a future in which every voice student is assured an education in a common foundation of science-informed voice pedagogy knowledge upon which they themselves can build while advancing voice pedagogy through the 21st century.

-While the NATS Science-Informed Pedagogy Institute is designed for those teaching voice pedagogy at the collegiate level, it is open to all voice professionals keen to heighten their knowledge base to be truly “science-informed,” whether in the classroom or the studio.
+The NATS Science-Informed Pedagogy Institute is open to all voice professionals keen to heighten their knowledge base to be truly “science-informed,” whether in the studio, the rehearsal hall, or the pedagogy classroom.

 Pricing